Click for homepage

 Commercial Enigma (K) with UKW-D - wanted item

-The Enigma KD was a standard commercial Enigma K cipher machine, but had differently wired wheels and a rewirable reflector called UKW-D. Furthermore, the wheels each had nine turnover notches.
+The Enigma KD was a standard commercial Enigma K cipher machine, but had differently wired rotors and a rewirable reflector called UKW-D. Furthermore, the rotors each had nine turnover notches.
 It was used by the Militärisches Amt (Mil Amt) on the Berlin - Madrid - Lisbon link.
 It first appeared on 3 December 1944 and remained in use throughout the rest of the war.
 Mil Amt was a department of the German secret intelligence service and the successor to the Abwehr [1] .

 In 2009 an Enigma KD machine was discovered in the archives of the Swedish Intelligence Service FRA.
 It is currently not known whether this machine was used by the FRA or that it was confiscated after the war, but it appears to be identical to the Enigma KD used by Mil Amt.